 In 2013, DNR biologists discovered hydrilla - an invasive weed known to impede recreational uses of waterways - in the southern portion of Deep Creek Lake.
 DNR convened a nationwide expert panel to evaluate all potential Hydrilla control strategies and advised the best course of action.
 DNR will treat the lake-bottom where Hydrilla has been found with small amounts of herbicide each year to exhaust all of the tubers (reproductive structures that generate new plants).
-In 2014, the treatment was very successful and no Hydrilla was observed in the treated areas in late summer.
-For 2015, the treatment areas have been expanded to include new infestations discovered by our survey teams.
-The dates will be scheduled as soon as DNR divers observe the emergence of new plants, likely in late May or early June.
-The treatement dates will be posted on this web page as soon as the schedule has been fnalized.
+In 2015, the treatment was very successful and no Hydrilla was observed in the treated areas in late summer.
+For 2016, the treatments have been scheduled for June 27, July 25, and August 22, although these dates may change depending on weather and other factors.
 For questions about the Hydrilla Control Porgram, please contact Mark Lewandowski.

 View a copy of the Deep Creek Watershed Management Plan published in October 2014.

 In 2000, the State of Maryland purchased the land underlying Deep Creek Lake, buffer zone properties and certain other parcels from General Public Utility, Inc. (GPU), for $17 million.
 During its' 2000 session, as the sale was being finalized, the Maryland General Assembly passed legislation to guide future management of Deep Creek Lake and established a Deep Creek Lake Policy and Review Board (PRB).